Reading and Writing Device Files¶

-The file read/write interface allows you to easily use this function to upload or download files from the device.
-It supports downloading and uploading large files.
-You can use the relevant interfaces to download files to local storage or memory, upload files from memory or local storage to the device, and also includes functions such as deleting files, modifying file permissions, and getting file information.
-For files that do not exist or have no permissions, calling will cause native Python exceptions such as OSError, FileNotFoundError.
+The file read and write interface allows you to easily upload or download files from a device.
+It supports uploading and downloading large files.
+You can use the provided APIs to download files to your local machine or memory, or upload files from memory or your local system to the device.
+Additional functionalities include deleting files, modifying file permissions, and retrieving file information.

-This interface can download files from the device to local storage.
-In the example below, the content of the file /verity_key on the device will be downloaded to the current computer’s my_file.txt file.
-Note that the downloaded file will not retain the original permission information.
+This API downloads a file from the device to your local machine.
+In the example below, the content of the file /verity_key on the device is downloaded to a local file named my_file.txt.
+Note that downloaded files do not retain their original permission attributes.

 d.download_file("/verity_key", "my_file.txt")